MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-E-Viruses-Serums-Toxins-Analogous-Products-Organisms-Vectors/part-113-Standard-Requirements/subjectgroup-ECFR275e24cb93d1fab-Inactivated-Bacterial-Products/section-113.121.md

 (b) *Safety test.* Bulk or final container samples of completed product from each serial shall be tested for safety as provided in § 113.33(b).
 The subcutaneous route is to be used.

 (c) *Potency test.* Bulk or final container samples of completed product from each serial shall be tested for potency using the mouse test provided in this paragraph.
-A mouse dose shall be1/20 of the least dose recommended on the label for other animals which shall not be less than 2 ml.
+A mouse dose shall be 1/20 of the least dose recommended on the label for other animals which shall not be less than 2 ml.

 (1) The ability of the bacterin being tested (Unknown) to protect mice shall be compared with a Standard Reference Bacterin (Standard) which is either supplied by or acceptable to Animal and Plant Health Inspection Service.